 Microsoft Office 365 Integration with On-premises Exchange

-Microsoft supports seamless hybrid ecosystems that integrate Office 365 and on-premises Exchange.
-This permits you to have some mailboxes located on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any phase of designing, integrating and debugging your hybrid Office 365 network.
-Progent's Exchange specialists can provide as-needed expertise to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange solution is successfully completed on schedule and within budget.
-For more information about Progent's online consulting services for integrating Office 365 and on-premises Exchange systems, visit Office 365 integration with on-premises Exchange.
+Microsoft supports transparent hybrid networks that integrate Office 365 and local Exchange deployments.
+This permits you to have specific mailboxes hosted on your physical datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's certified Exchange consultants can assist you with any facet of designing, implementing and troubleshooting your hybrid Office 365/Exchange network.
+Progent's Exchange specialists can deliver occasional expertise to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365 solution is successfully completed on schedule and on budget.
+For details about Progent's consulting services for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 integration solutions with on-premises Exchange.

 Online Consulting Save Time and Money